Locket: Robust Feature-Locking Technique for Language Models

-Chatbot providers (e.g., OpenAI) rely on tiered subscription schemes to generate revenue, offering basic models for free users, and advanced models for paying subscribers.
-However, a finer-grained pay-to-unlock scheme for premium features (e.g., math, coding) is thought to be more economically viable for the providers.
-Such a scheme requires a \emph{feature-locking technique} (\flote) which is \begin{enumerate*}[label={(\roman*)}] \item \emph{effective} in refusing locked features, \item \emph{utility-preserving} for unlocked features, \item \emph{robust} against evasion or unauthorized credential sharing, and \item \emph{scalable} to multiple features and clients. \end{enumerate*} However, existing \flote{s} (e.g., password-locked models) are not robust or scalable.
-We present \method, the \emph{first robust and scalable} \flote to enable pay-to-unlock schemes. \method uses a novel merging approach to attach adapters to an LLM for refusing unauthorized features.
-Our evaluation shows that \method is effective (100\% refusal on locked features), utility-preserving ($\leq$7\% utility degradation in unlocked features), robust ($\leq$5\% attack success rate), and scales to multiple features and clients.
+Chatbot service providers (e.g., OpenAI) rely on tiered subscription plans to generate revenue, offering black-box access to basic models for free users and advanced models to paying subscribers.
+However, this approach is unprofitable and inflexible.
+A pay-to-unlock scheme for premium features (e.g., math, coding) offers a more sustainable alternative.
+Enabling such a scheme requires a feature-locking technique (\flote) that is \begin{enumerate*}[label={(\roman*)}] \item \emph{effective} in refusing locked features, \item \emph{utility-preserving} for unlocked features, \item \emph{robust} against evasion or unauthorized credential sharing, and \item \emph{scalable} to multiple features and clients. \end{enumerate*} Existing \flote{s} (e.g., password-locked models) fail to meet these criteria.
+To fill this gap, we present \method, a more \emph{robust and scalable} \flote to enable pay-to-unlock schemes.
+We develop a framework for adversarial training and merging of feature-locking \emph{adapters}, which enables \method to selectively disable specific features of a model.
+Evaluation shows that \method is effective ($100\%$ refusal rate), utility-preserving ($\leq7\%$ utility degradation), robust ($\leq5\%$ attack success rate), and scalable to multiple features and clients.